G1OJS/BandOpticon/Change History.md

   <td>in progress</td><td><a href='https://g1ojs.github.io/BandOpticon/In%20Progress/BandOpticon%20V1.2.1'>V1.2.1</a></td>
   <td>
     <ol>
-      <li>Band tiles automatically sort into order based on number of connections from home to DX</li>
+      <li>Band tiles can optionally be sorted based on any of the numbers displayed in them</li>
       <li>"Other modes" list in each band tile now updated to reflect both purged and arrived connections.
 Main mode selector accumulates modes over the session (i.e. refresh page to reset everything).</li>
     </ol>
   </td>